iwilfried/Flutter-Flashcards-Portrait-eBook/docs/widgets.md

 6. shadowColor

-### Shape
+1. ### Shape
-We will use the shape property to define the shape of the app bar's Material as well as its shadow.
+We will use the shape property to define the shape of the app bar as well as its shadow.

 ```dart
 Scaffold(